Dyal Singh Majithia: Business career

 In 1881, Majithia founded the English-language newspaper The Tribune.
 Majithia also made a considerable fortune through his real estate interests.
 In his real estate business, he would design and build houses in areas occupied by senior civilians and rent the houses to senior bureaucrats.
 Through auctions, he would purchase prime real estate for his building projects.
 Majithia also monitored the prices of houses and land, selling those with poor yields and reinvesting the proceeds from the sales.

 Majithia was also a successful trader of jewellery and precious stones.
 Majithia would leverage his knowledge of Punjab’s ruling families to track and acquire valuable precious stones and jewellery, often through discreet agents, securing them at low prices and reselling them for a profit.
-His knowledge of jewllery and precious stone was noted by even the professional jewellers in Lahore.
+His knowledge of jewellery and precious stone was noted by even the professional jewellers in Lahore.

 In 1894, Punjab National Bank (PNB) was co-founded by Majithia, who became the Chairman of PNB, Lala Harkishen Lal, an industrialist who became the Secretary of the Board, and other individuals.
 The first meeting of PNB's board of directors took place in Majithia's house.
 Initially, 25% of PNB's shareholding was owned by Majithia and he was the chairman of the bank until his death.
 PNB was the first Indian bank to be founded with capital contributions from Indians and to be owned and managed by Indians.